RENCI/tx-parallex/README.md

 ### `top`

-The `top` task toplogically sort subtasks.
+The `top` task toplogically sorts subtasks.
 It reads the `depends_on` property of subtasks, which has format:

 ```
 <task name>: [<param>, ..., <param>]